ChristofSchwarz/qs-enigma-pushdata/README.md

-# Pushing Data into Qlik Sense data model with EnigmaJs
+# Pushing Data into Qlik Sense with EnigmaJs

 This node JS app shows how to push ("trigger to load") a given data array into a Qlik Sense data model of an app.